-The Yarmouth Town Committee did not exercise poor judgment in granting a Certificate
+The Yarmouth Town Committee did not exercise poor judgment in granting a Certificate of Appropriateness for a new dwelling to be located at 19 Centerboard Lane, South Yarmouth, Massachusetts.

 The Yarmouth Town Committee decision of January 9, 2012, to issue a Certificate of Appropriateness to the Applicant should be affirmed.